 Another computer on this network has the same IP address as this computer.
 Contact your network administrator for help resolving this issue.
 More details are available in the Windows System event log.

-(The above mentioned is the complete error message that you might see on your computer screens)
+(The above mentioned text is the complete error message that you might see on your computer screens)

 But no need to panic after seeing this message, just follow these simple methods one by one and see which one is a lifesaver for you in this situation.
 Read every step carefully and do as mentioned.
 If there is an issue while following any of the steps then just start that method from the beginning once again.